Song requests, music through your Twitch chat bot

 The player is not playing

-If you get the «Waiting for song to be requested, or added to the secondary playlist...»
+If you encounter the «Waiting for song to be requested, or added to the secondary playlist...»

-error but you have songs queued up, it means the YouTube player fails to load the songs properly.
+error despite having songs queued up, it indicates that the YouTube player failed to load properly.

-Clear your browser's cache and cookies, then restart it, and it should be fixed.
+To resolve this issue, clear your browser's cache and cookies, and then restart it.

-In some cases where clearing the browser does not fix it, a browser extension is usually the cause of the player failure.
-Try to disable all your browser extensions and then try again.
-Use an incognito window in your browser to make this easier.
+If clearing the browser does not resolve the issue, a browser extension is often the culprit behind the player's failure.
+Try disabling all of your browser extensions and then attempt to play a song again.
+Using an incognito window in your browser can make this process easier, as the extensions will be disabled by default.

 The player is too small to comply with YouTube's guidelines